Eleonore von Habsburg: Education and career

 Habsburg-Lorraine attended boarding school in Gstaad before studying law at the European Business School London.
 She completed her master's degree at Instituto Marangoni Milan in Fine Jewellery Design in 2020 and works as a jewellery designer.
 Habsburg has also worked as a fashion model, being featured in advertisement campaigns and walking the runway for Dolce & Gabbana.

 Personal life

 On 20 July 2020, Eleonore von Habsburg-Lorraine married Belgian race car driver Jérôme d'Ambrosio in a small civil ceremony at the Civil Registry of Monaco, conducted by the Mayor of Monaco Georges Marsan.
 On 20 October 2021 she gave birth to a son, Otto d'Ambrosio, named after her grandfather Otto von Habsburg.
-In August 2024, she gave birth to daughter, Zita d'Ambrosio, named after her great-grandmother Zita of Bourbon-Parma.
+On 10 August 2024, she gave birth to a daughter, Zita d'Ambrosio, named after her great-grandmother Zita of Bourbon-Parma.
+On 4 July 2026 the couple welcomed their second daughter, Cosima d'Ambrosio.